sofianelatifi/sofianelatifi.github.io/research.md

 My research focuses on understanding **family change** since the 1960s in Western societies.
 I combine quantitative analysis with sociological theory to shed light on the economic and cultural determinants of family change in France.
 My Ph.D. thesis, *“Cultural and Economic Factors of the Rise in Cohabitation and Separation in France (1975 – 2018),”* investigates how the erosion of social norms against cohabitation and separation, along with rising economic insecurity among the non-college-educated, have influenced cohabitation and separation trends.

+During my research master's in sociology, I worked on issues of prisons and crime.
+I studied the family relationships of inmates and the social stratification of singlehood within the criminal hierarchy among prisoners.

 ### Publications and Work in Progress

 - **Work in Progress**: